ErnestoAizenberg/cakeworld/README.md

 - **Site Customization**:
   User-friendly options for easily customizing the visual appearance of the website, allowing for a personalized experience.

-Feel free to explore each feature further in our [issues](https://github.com/your-repo/issues) section, contribute through pull requests, and discuss improvements in the [discussions](https://github.com/your-repo/discussions)!
 - **Authentication**: Built-in authentication and OAuth support.
 - **Real-Time Chats**: Engage in direct and group chats with your friends.
 - **Prayer System**: Includes features like quests, inventory, store, and currency management.